Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Cell motility controls tissue viscoelasticity

-\subsection{Oscillatory Shear Reveals Cell Motility modulates Viscoelastic Crossover Frequency}
+\subsection{Oscillatory shear reveals cell motility modulates viscoelastic crossover frequency}

 To probe the viscoelastic properties of the tissue, we subjected the model tissue to low-amplitude oscillatory shear across a wide range of frequencies.
 This approach enabled us to extract the frequency-dependent storage modulus ($G'$), representing the elastic (energy-storing) response, and the loss modulus ($ G''$), representing the viscous (energy-dissipating) response.
-Together, these moduli provide a quantitative measure of the solid or fluid-like behavior of the tissue at different timescales of mechanical deformation.
+Together, these moduli quantify the relative solid- and fluid-like behavior of the tissue over different deformation timescales.

-At low oscillation frequencies, where the period of deformation exceeds the intrinsic stress relaxation time of the tissue, we observed that $G'' > G'$.
+At low oscillation frequencies, where the period of deformation exceeds the intrinsic stress-relaxation time of the tissue, we observed that $G'' > G'$ (Fig.~\ref{fig:viscoelasticity}(d)).
 This indicates a viscosity-dominated response, in which the tissue can fully relax the imposed stress before the next deformation cycle begins, making the tissue behave more like a fluid.
-This corresponds to situations where cells have sufficient time to have enough junctional rearrangements (T1 transitions), contributing to tissue flow (Fig.~\ref{fig:viscoelasticity}(d)).
+This corresponds to situations where cells have sufficient time to undergo junctional rearrangements (T1 transitions), enabling tissue flow (Fig.~\ref{fig:viscoelasticity}(d)).

+In contrast, at high frequencies, the oscillation timescale becomes shorter than the tissue's internal relaxation time, resulting in an elastic-dominated response with $G' > G''$ [Fig.~\ref{fig:viscoelasticity}(d)].
+Here, rapid shear cycle does not allow adequate time for cellular rearrangements or internal stress relaxation, causing the tissue to store rather than dissipate deformation energy.